OpenScienceLabs/opensciencelabs.github.io/pages/blog/arx-project-update-a-new-monorepo/index.md

 The Arx ecosystem also has an early Jupyter kernel: `arxlang-jupyter-kernel`.

 This first version is a wrapper-style Jupyter kernel.
-Each cell is compiled with the Arx CLI, executed as a native binary, and then stdout/stderr are returned to Jupyter. ([GitHub][6])
+Each cell is compiled with the Arx CLI, executed as a native binary, and then stdout/stderr are returned to Jupyter.

 This is very early, but it is an exciting direction.
 If Arx grows toward scientific computing, dataframes, tensors, Arrow integration, and machine learning workflows, notebooks are a natural environment for experimentation, teaching, demos, and data exploration.

 ## Why this matters for data science users

-Arx is not trying to replace Python tomorrow.
+Arx is not trying to replace Python.
 Python has a massive ecosystem, and tools like NumPy, pandas, PyArrow, Polars, scikit-learn, Jupyter, and PyTorch are already deeply established.

-But Arx can explore a different point in the design space.
+Instead, Arx explores a different point in the design space: a language with native Arrow-backed data containers, compiler-aware data operations, and future Python bindings so Arx libraries can be used from existing Python workflows.

 What would it look like to have a language where Arrow data types are first-class?
 What would it look like to have tensors, tables, and dataframes represented directly in the language and compiler pipeline?
 What would it look like to combine readable syntax, native compilation, and Arrow-backed runtime structures from the beginning?